Tour Instructions: One click to hide/show info, double click to enter/exit full screen mode & you can pinch to zoom.

 Don't forget to crank up the quality setting to 4k

-If you’re in the area then this is not to be missed.
+If you’re in the area then this is not to be missed and is definitely one for the Bucket List.
 With the stunning views and sheer drops makes it without a doubt one of the most beautiful scenic hikes I have been on.
 It was once renowned to be the most dangerous, but is now completely safe.
 Anyone of any age can enjoy this route.
 We completed it in less than 2 hours and we took our time, taking lots of photos along the way.

 Caminito del Rey is in one of the most beautiful scenic spots in the Malaga Mountains of El Chorro.
 Known as the most dangerous path in the world.
 In 1999 the Caminito del Rey (The King’s Little Pathway) was closed for over a decade.
 It has been known in the past as the “world’s most dangerous walkway” following five deaths in 1999 and 2000.
 It remained closed until 2015 after refurbishments were completed and the hike is open to the public once more and is now a lot safer.
 The walkway is 1 metre (3 ft) in width, and rises over 100 metres (330 ft) above the river below.
 The total length you’ll be hiking is 7.7km.
 The 2.7km to reach the starting point, then the 3.5km of Caminito del Rey and once you’ve reached the end it’s a further 1.5km to get back to the car.